Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which guiding principle recommends coordinating all dimensions of service management?
+### Which guiding principle recommends coordinating all dimensions of Service Management?

 - [ ] Start Where You Are.
 - [x] Think and Work Holistically.